Minimal dilatation in Penner's construction: Surfaces with punctures

 Furthermore, we can combine this example with our minimising examples for closed surfaces, as depicted in Figure~\ref{g3}, such that the components of the multicurves still intersect along a path.
 Let $\phi$ be the product of Dehn twists along the components of the multicurves given by the bipartite order, with alternating signs.
-Using that the components intersect along a path and at most two times, it is a direct observation that there exists a constant $c$ such that every row sum of the matrix product $M_\phi$ of Penner's construction is bounded from above by $c$.
+Since the multicurves intersect with the pattern of a path and each pair of components intersects at most twice, it is a direct observation that there exists a constant $c$ such that every row sum of the matrix product $M_\phi$ of Penner's construction is bounded from above by $c$.
 In particular, the Perron-Frobenius eigenvalue of $M_\phi$ and thus also the dilatation of $\phi$ is bounded from above by $c$. }\end{remark}

-If $g$ is large compared to $p$, filling multicurves $\alpha$ and $\beta$ as in Remark~\ref{finite}, but with additional properties, can be found.
-For example, multicurves $\alpha$ and $\beta$ such that there are only single intersections among components.
+If $g$ is large compared to $p$, filling multicurves $\alpha$ and $\beta$ as in Remark~\ref{finite}, but with additional properties can be found.
+For example, multicurves $\alpha$ and $\beta$ with only single intersections among components.
 Furthermore, $\alpha$ and $\beta$ can be chosen to intersect with the pattern of a tree with vertices of degree at most three.
-This results in a smaller constant than $c$ from Remark~\ref{finite} bounding the row sums of the matrix product $M_\phi$ corresponding to the associated alternating-sign Coxeter mapping class $\phi$.
-While $\lambda_{g,p}$ clearly is non-decreasing in $p$, it seems possible that this does not necessarily hold for $g$.
+This results in a smaller constant than $c$ from Remark~\ref{finite} bounding the row sums of the matrix product $M_\phi$ corresponding to the associated alternating-sign Coxeter mapping class $\phi$. \begin{remark} \emph{ In general, for a fixed $p$, the function $\lambda_{g,p}$ is not increasing in $g$.
+Indeed, we have The equality on the left follows from the following observation.
+If two simple closed curves on the sphere with three punctures intersect, then they intersect at least twice by the Jordan curve theorem.
+In particular, on the sphere with three punctures, pseudo-Anosov mapping classes arising from Penner's construction have $\lambda\ge3+2\sqrt{2}$ by Proposition~\ref{doubleintersection}.
+On the other hand, it is possible to fill the sphere with three punctures by two simple closed curves intersecting exactly twice.
+The product of two Dehn twists along these curves realises $\lambda_{0,3}=3+2\sqrt{2}$.
+The inequality on the right follows from the fact that the torus with three punctures can be filled by a pair of multicurves that intersect with the pattern of the Dynkin diagram $D_4$, whose associated alternating-sign Coxeter transformation has spectral radius strictly smaller than $3+2\sqrt{2}$. }\end{remark} Even though $\lambda_{g,p}$ is not always increasing in $g$, it might be so for $g$ large enough compared to $p$.
+In this case, one could ask about the limit of $\lambda_{g,p}$ for a fixed $p$, as $g\to +\infty$.
+These are two specific instances of the following, more broadly formulated question.